Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for split Cartan structures

 (for some $A_{\mathrm{s}} =a^2 /4 \ne 0$) with $X=V^2 =(\alpha \beta )^2$ and $Y=UV=(\alpha^p \beta -a/2) (\alpha \beta )$ (notation as in the proof of Theorem~4.2 of~\cite{EdixP20}, or~(\ref{DrinfeldXs}) above).
 As in~(\ref{DrinfeldXs}) and after we check that if $u$ is a generator of $\F_{p^2}^*$, Galois is induced by

 So parameters for the Galois quotient are $R:=X^{(p+1)/2}$, $S:=Y^2 /X$, linked by an equation $S=R+A_{\mathrm{s}}$, and we are formally in the same situation as for the Drinfeld component~(\ref{DrinfeldNS+1}) in the proof of Theorem~\ref{thNS+} above.
 However, in the present split Cartan case, the Drinfeld components are known to have one more intersection point with Igusa parts than in the non-split situation of~Theorem~\ref{thNS+}.
 More precisely, if $p\equiv 1$ mod $4$, then (\ref{DrinfeldXs+}) defines a hyperelliptic equation of type ``$Y^2 =X^{2g+2} + \cdots $'', which has two points at infinity, and they are intersection points with two Igusa parts on the semistable model over $\Z_p^{\mathrm{ur}} [p^{2/(p^2 -1)}]$.
 On the other hand, if $p\equiv -1$ mod $4$, then (\ref{DrinfeldXs+}) defines an equation of type ``$Y^2 =X^{2g+1} +\cdots $'' having one point at infinity, which is the intersection point of only one Igusa part with our Drinfeld component.
 So in both cases, there is one missing intersection point with Igusa parts.
-One checks that $(X,Y)=(0,0)$ on (\ref{DrinfeldXs+}) indeed comes from a point at infinity on the Drinfeld component~(\ref{laDrinfeldOriginale}), so it is our missing intersection point with some Igusa part.
-Then there are $(p+1)/2$ remaining points (on (\ref{DrinfeldXs+})) where Galois has some inertia, of order $2$, cf. the proof of Theorem~\ref{thNS+} above, which shows that taking the Galois quotient and blowing up still makes another projective line rise up with multiplicity $(p +1)/2$ in the Drinfeld projective line downstairs, over $\Z_p^{\mathrm{ur}}$. $\Box$
+But one checks that $(X,Y)=(0,0)$ on (\ref{DrinfeldXs+}) indeed comes from a point at infinity on the Drinfeld component~(\ref{laDrinfeldOriginale}): so here is our missing intersection point with Igusa parts.
+Then there are $(p+1)/2$ remaining points (on~(\ref{DrinfeldXs+})) where Galois has some inertia, of order $2$, and the proof of Theorem~\ref{thNS+} above (cf.~(\ref{DrinfeldNS+1}) and the subsequent arguments) shows that taking the Galois quotient and blowing up still makes another projective line rise up with multiplicity $(p+1)/2$ in the Drinfeld projective line downstairs, over $\Z_p^{\mathrm{ur}}$. $\Box$

 \end{proof}